1000buffalogenomes/1000buffalogenomes.github.io/aboutme.md

 ---

 <p><div style="text-align: justify">
-This project is still at its conceptualisation stage, and we are actively looking for collaborators to contribute to the 1000 buffalo genomes.
+The project is at its conceptualisation stage and we welcome you to join the 1000 Buffalo Genomes Project.
 Below is a list of our current collaborators.
 If you already have sequenced data, you can directly contribute to this project.
 The samples will be made up of both swamp and river buffalo including some conservation breeds.
-We are applying for Illumina’s Agricultural Greater Good Initiative with prize amounting up to $350,000 that allows for up to 1000 samples.
+We are applying for the Illumina’s Agricultural Greater Good Initiative with prize amounting up to $350,000 that allows for up to 1000 samples.
+We will also submit this project for other funding opportunities.
 </div></p>

 <p><div style="text-align: justify">